Saving

 Are you paying for services you don’t use?
 Many people have gym memberships or magazine subscriptions they don’t utilize.
 Cancel them.
 Quit spending and wasting money on things you don’t use!

 Look ahead over the next 12 months to see what additional expenses you may face and start preparing now.
-Get ahead of these bills and have a plan for how you will solve them.
+Get ahead of these bills and use reserve funds to start saving for them.
 If you have big purchases planned or home renovations scheduled, put these projects on hold.
 Now is the time to prepare for the uncertainty that lies ahead.

 Step 4: Review Your Financial Goals